EU ministers try to crack asylum deadlock

 If you already have an account click here to login.

-But the text included no binding quotas and allowed member states that did not want to take in migrants to choose, under certain conditions, to do other things to help, such as providing experts or money.
+But the text included no binding quotas and allowed member states that did not want to take in migrants to choose, under certain conditions, to do other things to help, such as providing experts or money, with restrictions.

 The new-model asylum laws were aimed at preventing escalation to the stage when a mandatory redistribution system would have to kick in, EU officials said.